zakaos/opentxtgame/featurebrainstorm.md

 # Combat
 Simple turn based combat mechanics
 # Inventory
-simple array of items that change outcomes of interactions.
+Simple array of items that change outcomes of interactions.
 # Stats
 (Basic HP,Hunger,  RPG stats that will determine outcome of interactions.)
 # Chance
-different outcomes based on chance from interactions.
+Different outcomes based on chance from interactions.